Download the original letter - Advice supporting data access from NHS Digital in respect of GDPR

 As a researcher and customer of NHS Digital this letter is to try and help you get the data you require from NHS Digital in the most effective way.

 As you know the General Data Protection Regulation applies from 25th May 2018 and the data management of your research must conform to this and the Data Protection Act 2018.
-Many of you will have attended the recent researcher roadshows carried out jointly by NHS Digital and the MRC that gave more detail (presentations shortly available at http://digital.nhs.uk/DARS).
+Many of you will have attended the recent researcher roadshows carried out jointly by NHS Digital and the MRC that gave more detail (presentations shortly available at the DARS web page).
 This letter sets out some advice which we hope you find helpful.

 To help explain how data protection legislation applies to health and social care research, the HRA has published a suite of four high-level briefing documents aimed at those working in research in the NHS, universities, research council and charity institutes and commercial companies.
 Supported by a UK-wide GDPR working group with representation from a wide range of expert bodies, including the Information Commissioner's Office, these four high-level briefing documents have been adopted by NHS Digital as our research procedure for GDPR: